How to Elope at Artist Point in 2026: A No-Fluff Guide

 Photographer tip: Fog can roll in quickly here and completely block the mountain.
 This is also the most popular elopement location in the area, so expect to see other couples taking photos.

 Heather Meadows is one of my favorite elopement locations in the Artist Point area.
 Bagley Lakes is the most popular spot for photos.
-While the base of the lake is not ideal for ceremonies with guests, there are several overlooks and nearby ceremony spots that work great, including the Austin Pass Picnic Area.
+While the base of the lake is not ideal for ceremonies with guests, there are several overlooks of the lake as well as nearby picnic areas that work great for ceremonies.
 The views are incredible, the crowds are lighter than Artist Point, and the variety of scenery makes this area a fan-favorite.

 Photographer tip: This is an excellent backup location if Artist Point is fogged in.
 It’s less than a 2 minute drive away!